astropy/astropy/docs/io/fits/appendix/faq.rst

 not even an order of magnitude).

-Where data is concerned the situation is a little more complicated, and requires some understanding of how Astropy is implemented versus CFITSIO and ``fitsio``.
+Where data is concerned the situation is a little more complicated, and requires some understanding of how ``astropy.io.fits`` is implemented versus CFITSIO and ``fitsio``.
 First it's important to understand how they differ in terms of memory management.